reficio/p2-maven-plugin/README.md

 That's where p2-maven plugin comes into play.
 It solves problems #1, #2, #3 and does all the hard work for you.
 Isn't that just brilliant?
 I think it is… :)

-### How to use it in 2 minutes?
+## How to use it in 2 minutes?
 The last thing that you have to know is how to use it.
 I prepared a quickstart pom.xml file so that you can give it a try right away.
 We're gonna generate a site and expose it using jetty-maven-plugin.
+This example is located here: https://github.com/reficio/p2-maven-plugin/blob/master/examples/quickstart/pom.xml

 Here's the code:

 ```xml
 	<?xml version="1.0" encoding="UTF-8"?>